NIS2 › NIS2 Compliance

 Does ISO 27001 certification automatically give NIS2 compliance?

 No, ISO 27001 certification alone does not automatically provide NIS2 compliance.
 There are important gaps, especially around incident reporting to authorities, registration as a NIS2 entity and specific deadlines.
-However, ISO 27001 covers 70-80% of requirements, so certification takes you far along the way.
-You simply need to add the NIS2-specific elements to be fully compliant.
+However, ISO 27001 covers 70-80% of requirements.

-If you're covered by NIS2, compliance is mandatory, so it's not a choice.
-But we strongly recommend starting by implementing the ISO 27001 framework first.
-This gives you a solid base of security policies, processes and controls.
-Then you can add the NIS2-specific elements on top.
-This approach provides the most value and avoids duplication.
+If you are covered by NIS2, compliance is mandatory.
+We recommend starting by implementing the ISO 27001 framework first as it provides a solid base of security policies, processes, and controls.
+Then add NIS2-specific elements on top for full compliance.

 Does NIS2 require certification like ISO 27001?